I remember the very first time I set eyes on the Partnach Gorge (AKA the Garmisch Gorge or Partnachklamm for you Deutschy people).

 Consider buying a Bavaria Ticket (Bayern Ticket) if coming by train.

 A Bayern Ticket is a special ticket that allows you unlimited transport within Bavaria (on most regional trains, buses, etc.) for an entire day.
 If you are coming by train, I highly advise you get one of these because they are also valid for the buses that you need to get to the Partnachklamm.
 This can save you loads of money, especially if you are travelling in a group.
 You can get up to 5 adults on one ticket (kids under 15 are free!) and it’s 25 euros base rate for one person, then 6 euros for each additional person.
 That means if you have five adults in your group, you can get unlimited transport for the day for only 49 euros!
 This is suuuuuch a good deal.
 I highly recommend you take advantage of it.
-Here’s more info (the site is in German, so turn on your Google translate).
+For more info, you can click here for my full Bayern ticket guide.

 If you’re staying overnight in the area, take advantage of your GaPa card (visitor’s card).